Welcome to EDU - dedicated to the education of light-art photography.

 With photoshop, start with the base light art, then put the star-shot on top and select 'lighten' on the top image to sandwich your two shots into one - presto!
 From Darius Twin to Starius Twin:

-Q6: How do I shoot something as HUGE as the Milky Way???
+Q6: How do I capture something as HUGE as the Milky Way Galaxy???

 Q7: Can I shoot light-paintings using an iPhone?